Tuesday, April 6, 2021

 A 0.8-mile-walk with little elevation gain will earn you breathtaking views that people would be happy to hike much further distances for.
 Luckily, this is one view that requires little to no effort making it enjoyable for all ages.

-Right from the start you'll be met with views of the lake and more and more views of the lake with rock formations and piers as you go further along.
+Right from the start you'll be met with views of the lake and more and more views of the lake with rock formations and piers lining the shore as you go further along.

-Views are great at the base of Cave Rock, but people that are looking for more adventure have the option of climbing to the top to access even more magical views.
-There's an out-and-back trail to the top, with some spots that will allow you to step to the side for people to pass.
+The views are great at the base of Cave Rock, but people who are looking for more adventure have the option of climbing to the top to access even more magical views.
+The ascent to the top is pretty easy with so many huge boulders to climb and grip onto.

-This fun and unique spot is more than worth the effort to get to and is enjoyable year-round.
+This fun and unique spot is more than worth the effort to get to and is enjoyable year-round (people also snowshoe this trail in the winter).

 Notes: